ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 authors: ["Benjamin and Oliver Z."]
 ---

 Last Thursday the newly founded Softwerkskammer Jena launched with the first Jena Developers Meetup.
 Over 30 attendees from a dozen of companies including the orga team around Jena followed the invitation to the Docker Party with an introduction talk and 3 workshops for all skill levels.
-The ePages took the opportunity to be the first event host.
+The ePages GmbHtook the opportunity to be the first event host.
 Besides providing the conference rooms and sponsoring snacks, various drink - including club mate of course and free pizza for all, also serveral workstation laptops could be offered for doing the special workshop as well.

 ## Location and People

 Still to many sentences listing a series of items, topics.
-Enjoyed listing to talks and coding along in serveral prepared workshops for different skill levels.
+Enjoyed listening to talks and coding along in serveral prepared workshops for different skill levels.
 Currently the organization team consists of 8 developers.

 Their time with the newly founded Softwerkskamer Jena - a local Software Craftsmanship Community.